evmcnb/quartz/content/Pearls/Varicella zoster virus.md

 The virus can lie dormant in the sensory dorsal root ganglion cells and cranial nerves and reactivate later in life as **shingles** or **[[Pearls/Ramsay Hunt syndrome|Ramsay Hunt syndrome]]**

-* Conservative management - lotion and antihistamines for itching.
+* Conservative management - lotion (topical calamine) and antihistamines for itching.
 * Children should be kept off school until all the lesions are dry and have crusted over (5 days minimum from onset of rash)
 * Avoid pregnant women and immunocompromised people until not